Summit Health’s Cancer Survivorship Program

 - Provide your local doctor with information about your treatment

 Patients can call or make an appointment after they complete their primary course of treatment or when a patient is transitioned to maintenance therapy.
-This program is open to both SMGOR and non SMGOR patients.
+This program is open to both Summit Health and non Summit Health patients.

 For more information on our program call (541) 318-3255.